dataloop/dataloop-support/docs/agent/uninstall.md

 ### Windows

-On windows you can remove via add/remove programs.
+On Windows you can remove via add/remove programs.